SWIFT Statuses

 • Others

-Important: Documents must show the relationship between the sender and the receiver.
+Important: Documents must show the relationship between the sender and the customer.
 If the document doesn't clearly establish this relationship, the payment will be rejected.